 Are Ofsted reports useful?

 As with most reports, there’s a code to decipher and a few questions to ask.
 The local school gets a glowing report, yet you know half the population are banned from the shopping centre.
 Puzzling?

 So just what do inspection reports tell us and have they any value?
-The answers are lots, and yes, if you know how to read them.
-Each section is headed and graded:
+The answers are lots, and yes, if you know how to read them and bear in mind their limitations.

 1 means Outstanding (and we’ve seen several of these), 4 Inadequate, with Good and Requires Improvement in between.
 Helpful comments are made about what the school should do to improve.